 Tanks are split up into 10 tiers and five types.
-Each player begins the game with a Tier I Light Tank from each of the six nations currently represented in the game; The United States, Germany, France, The United Kingdom, China, and Russia (USSR).
+Each player begins the game with a Tier I Light Tank from each of the seven nations currently represented in the game; The United States, Germany, France, The United Kingdom, China, Russia (USSR) and Japan.

 Light Tanks are the first type of tank you will drive.
 They are often referred to as scout tanks or "scouts".
 They can be the fastest out of any tanks in the game with the best maneuverability.
 Because of this, though, they generally have rather light armor and weaker cannons.
 Light Tanks are best used for discovering enemy positions and flanking enemy SPGs and Tank Destroyers.

 Medium Tanks have a solid mix of maneuverability, speed, armor, and firepower.
 They are at their strongest when in packs, swarming enemy flanks and the more sluggish heavy tanks.

 Slow, heavily armored, and with powerful cannons, Heavy Tanks are a force to be reckoned with.
 Heavy Tanks are ideal when leading an attack against an enemy position and soaking up shots while dealing out damage.

 Tank Destroyers are a defense-oriented tank.
 They tend to have average to strong frontal armor with stronger cannons, but no turrets, making them ideal for long-range sniping or ambushing.